 - Repeat it several times in a row.
 Make sure it sounds natural, as the parrot will try to say it like you do

 - If your parrot doesn’t respond, that’s fine.
 Continue with the training

 - When it mimics the words, be ready with praise and a snack to teach it that this is good behavior

 You can establish fixed training sessions, where you repeat the word or phrase in one-minute increments.
 Make sure to finish a total of 15-20 minutes of training throughout the day.

 As You See The Bird

-You can also train the bird more organically.
+You can also train the parrot more organically.
 When you see the parrot, greet it with the intended words.
-Just be sure you have the bird’s attention.
+Just be sure you have the parrot’s attention.
 The words should be clear and purposefully enunciated.
 This works best for those who spend a lot of time at home with the parrot.

 Some owners make recordings of themselves saying certain words.
 This can be played for the parrot when you don’t have the time to repeat phrases in person.
 If you want to teach your bird how to mimic a song, this is a great option.

 How to Teach a Parrot to Play Dead